List of Space Battleship Yamato characters: Be Forever Yamato: Rebel 3199

+Dingir

-The people of the planet Dingir, who appear in the movie Final Yamato, are descendants of Sumerians rescued from Earth by unknown aliens (whom they now regard as gods) during The Great Flood 10,000 years ago.
+The people of the planet Dingir (also romanized as Dinguil), who appear in the movie Final Yamato, are descendants of Sumerians rescued from Earth by unknown aliens (whom they now regard as gods) during The Great Flood 10,000 years ago.
 They developed an advanced empire (as well as grey skin) on their new homeworld they named Dingir and have become extremely arrogant and militant.
 Most of them were wiped out when their homeworld was flooded by the planet Aquarius.